naemon/naemon.github.io/documentation/usersguide/configmain.md

 This means that you will generally have large CPU spikes when the services are all executed in parallel.

- More information on how to estimate how the inter-check delay affects service check scheduling can be found <a href="checkscheduling.html#service_inter_check_delay">here</a>.

 Values are as follows:

 * n = Don't use any delay - schedule all service checks to run immediately (i.e. at the same time!)